 Enterprise is the organized use of people, tools, money, knowledge, and risk to create value.
 Capital is stored capacity put to work.
 Just gain is profit or benefit received through real value creation, fair exchange, responsible risk, and accountable use of power.
 Enterprise can bless communities.
 It can also exploit them.

-Business is not morally suspect merely because it seeks profit.
+Profit-seeking is not morally suspect by itself.
 Profit can signal that a good or service is useful and that resources have been used productively.
 Profit can fund wages, innovation, resilience, taxes, savings, and generosity.
 But profit is not self-justifying.
 It must be tested against source, method, cost, and use.

 The common failure is to treat enterprise as either greed by definition or virtue by definition.
 One side suspects every gain.
 The other excuses every gain if the market permits it.
 Both avoid judgment.
 The question is not whether enterprise exists.
 The question is whether enterprise creates real value without shifting unjust costs to workers, customers, communities, or the future.